 How to know if you need CLM

-- Legal:.
-Legal review and approval is a crucial step in every contract’s journey, but it’s also traditionally one of the most time-intensive steps.
+- Legal: Legal review and approval is a crucial step in every contract’s journey, but it’s also traditionally one of the most time-intensive steps.
 According to a 2020 study conducted by Forrester and commissioned by DocuSign, 50% of legal professionals reported inefficiencies in their contract management process stemming from the manual transfer of data.
-Another 62% reported having to regularly rework contracts as a result of errors.
+Another 62% reported having to rework contracts due to errors regularly.
 The longer it takes for you to get an agreement finalised and out the door, the less business finds its way in.
 A successful transition from manual to digital contract management eliminates errors, ensures compliance and accelerates time to value.

 - Procurement: As the primary link between an organisation and its vendors, there’s enormous pressure on procurement to move quickly and maximise value.
 Procurement teams that rely on manual or paper-based contract management procedures introduce their company to inefficiencies and unforeseen costs—limiting the team’s ability to add value to your organisation.
-According to a 2020 Forrester survey shared with procurement leaders, cutting costs and mitigating risks are top priorities.
+According to a 2020 Forrester survey shared with procurement leaders, top priorities are cutting costs and mitigating risks.
 Additionally, 84% of supply chain managers point to low contract visibility during the procurement process as their biggest challenge.
 Automated solutions for these concerns are readily within reach.

 - 20-day reduction in contract processing time